 The presence of and type of interpolation is controlled by the above interpolation qualifiers as well as the auxiliary storage qualifiers centroid and sample.
-The auxiliary storage qualifier patch is not used for interpolation; it is an error to use interpolation qualifiers with patch.
+The auxiliary storage qualifier patch is not used for interpolation; it is a compile-time error to use interpolation qualifiers with patch.